 - The Scottish Government is currently developing legislation that will create a wider duty to prevent homelessness.
-Midlothian Council will need to ensure the prevention activities contained in the RRTP satisfy the requirements of this legislation when published. - In response to COVID-19 HARSAG has submitted additional recommendations to the Scottish Government.
-Where relevant RRTP activities will be reviewed to ensure they reflect these recommendations. - RRTP activities may be reviewed once Scottish Government funding has been confirmed.

-6. Is any part of this policy/ service to be carried out wholly or partly by contractors?
+Midlothian Council will need to ensure the prevention activities contained in the RRTP satisfy the requirements of this legislation when published. - RRTP activities may be reviewed once Scottish Government funding has been confirmed. - 6.
+Is any part of this policy/ service to be carried out wholly or partly by contractors?